 (Pictured here) Ben Ledi sunset.
 View to Ben More and Stobinian, on midsummer night.
 Compare with picture above, taken from same point.
 A mere 26 years separates the two images, the sunset pic long pre-dating digital photography.

-Ben Ledi is also a popular excursion for a midsummer, 21st June, celebration as well.
+The hill is also a popular excursion for a midsummer, 21st June, gathering as well.
 I suspect this is a folk-memory of the 1st May celebrations, only moved to midsummer, but this is just speculating.

 Anyway, it’s a good place for a quite demanding but not too long high-level walk at any time of year.
 (The usual ‘take care’ noises certainly apply in winter.
-It was seriously slippy on top on the day illustrated here.)
+It was seriously slippery on top on the day illustrated here.)

 Because of its popularity, it’s not the best place to see a load of wildlife.
 We were examined by a patrolling raven several times, but we pointed out that as we had Labradors in the party, the chances of any food scraps being overlooked were zero.
-But the panorama was worthwhile.
-I remember once seeing Goat Fell on the island of Arran – just one of many landmarks you can see from this spectacular viewpoint.
-Och, there I go, sounding like a solemn walking correspondent again……